-I'm the Benjamin Brown Professor of Physics, and Chair of the Division of Mathematics and Natural Sciences at Whitman College.
+I'm the Benjamin Brown Professor of Physics, and Chair of the Department of Physics at Whitman College.
 Before coming to Whitman, I taught at Reed College in Portland, OR.
 I got my B.S. in Optics from the Univ. of Rochester in 1985, and my Ph.D. in Optics from the U of R in 1992.
 I did a post-doc at the University of Oregon after completing my Ph.D.

 My main fields of study are quantum optics and laser physics.
 I'm an experimentalist interested in producing light fields which cannot be described using classical mechanics, especially if the experiments can be carried out by undergraduates.
 I'm also interested in fundamental questions about quantum mechanics (measurement theory, etc.), as well as physics education.